Welcome to OPEIU Local 174

 Senate Majority Leader Mitch McConnell’s “compromise” to extend enhanced unemployment insurance by just one week is an insult to working people struggling to make ends meet.
 Call your senators today at (866) 832-1560 and tell them to protect working people and pass the HEROES Act.

-Online Due Payment
+Online Dues Payment

 Local 174 Meetings